 Remember the Person Inside

-When it comes to personal boundaries – what can be talked about and what physical assistance can be given – flexibility and complete honesty is key.
-Topics that may have been taboo at one time -- like toileting and bodily functions – are now essential subject matter.
-Your parent may have trouble bathing or getting on and off the toilet.
-However, they are probably embarrassed to talk about it or get help.
-If so, be the one to the start the conversation.
+When it comes to personal boundaries regarding what can be talked about and what physical assistance can be provided, flexibility and complete honesty are key.
+Topics that may seem taboo, such as toileting and bodily functions, are now a daily concern.
+The person you are caring for may have trouble bathing or getting on and off the toilet.
+However, they are probably embarrassed to talk about it or ask for help.
+If so, be the one to start the conversation.
 Be candid, empathetic and honest.
-Help them feel comfortable about communicating their feelings to you, then have the courage to tell them how you feel.
-Once the topic is addressed or the assistance is given, it will likely become a non-issue.
-So face it head on.
+Genuine concern and a matter-of-fact approach can help them feel more comfortable about communicating their feelings to you.
+Once the topic is addressed or they accept assistance, it will likely become less of an issue.

 Patience really is a virtue when it comes to caregiving.
-There will be times when everything your parent does is annoying, frustrating or downright dumb.
-But don't take it out on them.
-Remove yourself from the situation for a moment, take a deep breath and address the situation once you calm down.
-This is very important to maintaining your own mental health.
-Stress and pent-up frustration take a big toll on caregivers.
+There will be times when you are at your wits’ end, but don't take it out on the person you are caring for.
+Remove yourself from the situation for a moment, take a deep breath and do not try to address the issue again until you calm down.
+This is a very important exercise for maintaining your own mental health in stressful situations.
+Caregiver stress takes a significant toll on caregivers over the long term.

 When you are providing the most intimate care to an elderly person, they must trust you completely and you must trust yourself.
 Have faith in your ability to care for them.
 No one is perfect.
 You're in unknown territory, and there are no rule books to prepare you for this role.
 It can be frightening, but you must have the courage to do the best you can.
 And most importantly, seek help and information when you need it!